fivexl/nomad-events-to-slack/README.md

 * `SLACK_WEB_HOOK_URL` - Slack web hook URL where to send events.
 Mandatory parameter.
 * `NOMAD_EVENTS_TO_SLACK_DEBUG` -  Enable debug print outs to the log. `false` if not defined.
 Set to `true` to enable.
-* `NODE_NAMES` - Filter nomad's event by node name.
-Able to use `${node.unique.name}` nomad's var.
+* `NODE_NAMES` - Filter Nomad's event by node name.
+Able to use `${node.unique.name}` Nomad's var.
 Many values separated by comma.
-* `JOB_IDS` - Filter nomad's event by jobid (job name).
+* `JOB_IDS` - Filter Nomad's event by job id (job name).
 Many values separated by comma.
-* `EVENT_TYPES` - Filter nomad's event by event type.
+* `EVENT_TYPES` - Filter Nomad's event by event type.
 Many values separated by comma.
 Full list of events types: https://www.nomadproject.io/api-docs/allocations#events
-* `EVENT_MESSAGE_FILTERS` - Filter nomad's event by event message.
+* `EVENT_MESSAGE_FILTERS` - Filter Nomad's event by event message.
 Many values separated by comma.
-* `USE_CONSUL` - Use consul kv for save events that already sent to Slack. `false` if not defined.
+* `USE_CONSUL` - Use Consul kv to save events that already sent to Slack. `false` if not defined.
 Set to `true` to enable.
-* `CONSUL_KEY` - Set the consul kv key which used for save events. `nomad/nomad-events-to-slack` is default.
+* `CONSUL_KEY` - Set the Consul kv key which used to save events. `nomad/nomad-events-to-slack` is default.

 # Deployment
 Application can be launched using docker
-For example inside a nomad.
+For example inside a Nomad.
 Don't forget to change Slack web hook url.
 ```hcl
 job "events-to-slack" {
     datacenters = ["dc1"]